jhudsl/AnVIL_Book_WDL/docs/03-write-wdl.md

 ## Access Broad Methods Repository

-Let's start by navigating to the WDL-puzzles workspace that we previously cloned.
+Let's start by navigating to the [WDL-puzzles workspace](https://app.terra.bio/#workspaces/help-gatk/WDL-puzzles) on AnVIL-powered-by-Terra.
+If you completed the review exercise in Chapter 1, you already cloned this workspace.
+If not, clone it to create your own copy.
 Please double check your workspace name to ensure that this is the copy that you made rather than the original as you will not be able to use the original workspace to create a new WDL or run a workflow.

 ![](03-write-wdl_files/figure-docx//1o2XnuMbqWVLf4XrsXolIQ7ulfnMlpJlrUxN0Y8aLIVQ_g1397c25e58c_0_185.png)<!-- -->